marshallwp/SecretManagement.Warden/README.md

 ### (Recommended) Utilize API Key for Login
 This Module is designed for unattended usage and expects you to implement login via [API Key environmental variables](https://bitwarden.com/help/cli/#using-an-api-key).
 If setup this way, the `SecretManagement.Warden` extension will use these credentials to silently resolve any "You are not logged in" errors.
 NOTE: While this means you will effectively always be logged in, you will still need to unlock the vault with your password every session to gain access to secrets.

+This is also useful for troubleshooting, as it allows you to assume the user is logged in and that if `Test-SecretVault` returns `false` it's because the vault is either locked or inaccessible.

 To configure automatic API Key usage follow the steps below:

 1. Retrieve your personal API Key.
 (See [Get your personal API key](https://bitwarden.com/help/personal-api-key/#get-your-personal-api-key) for more details than the brief below).